 Why should I share my experience?

-While we can’t change the past, by sharing your experience with the UK Covid-19 Inquiry, you can help us to understand and assess the full picture of how the pandemic impacted lives.
+While we can’t change the past, by sharing your experience with the UK Covid-19 Inquiry, you can help us to understand and assess what happened to you during the pandemic.
+This will assist the development of recommendations that could help future generations to come.

 Yes – because your perspective is unique.
 You do not need to have had Covid-19, or an experience that is directly related to the virus.
 We want to understand every aspect of the pandemic so you can share as much or as little as you want to about your life, your work, your community, your family, your wellbeing.